 Note: This page is undergoing revision.
 Everything on the page is accurate but we will be adding more information to this page.
 To learn more about this topic, please view the Stop the Clot Forum videos at http://www.stoptheclot.org/news/stop-the-clot-forum-boston-2013.htm.
 This page will be updated shortly.
-UPDATE: on March 14, 2014, the U.S. Food and Drug Administration (FDA) approved an additional oral anticoagulant (blood thinner) for prevention of blood clots (both DVTs and PEs) following Hip or Knee Replacements.
-See below for all oral anticoagulants (blood thinners) approved for this purpose
+See below for all approved oral anticoagulants (blood thinners).

 Blood Clot Treatment